romulo-milani/rock-paper-scissors/README.md

-PLay rock, paper and scissors using the console for now.
+Play rock, paper and scissors using the console for now.
 View here: https://romulo-milani.github.io/rock-paper-scissors